Domènech i Montaner – Pere Mata Institute

-de l’Institut Pere Mata, s/n.
-Reus
+Location: Carretera de l’Institut Pere Mata, s/n.
+Reus (Baix Camp)

 Handicapped accessibility: In the Distinguished wing – the only one who is visited – the ground floor has no unevenness and is consequently accessible for wheelchairs, the upper plant is only accessible through stairs.

 Ruta del Modernisme